jgndev/jgndev/README.md

 Work Ethic: Productivity is essential to me, and I'm always looking for ways to improve my workflow to accomplish more.
 A good day is a very productive day.

-Empathy: I try to understand the needs of the business and put myself in the stakeholders' shoes.
+Empathy: I endeavor to understand the needs of the business and put myself in the stakeholders' shoes.
 Then I leverage my skills as an engineer to produce the best solution for the project.

 Love of the Craft: I'm committed to learning the best techniques and practices and improving my skillset to bring the most value to every project.